ssenmosip/mosip-temp-documentation/TechnoForte-Deliverables.md

-This page will provide details on the various deliverables planned for TechnoForte, month-wise:
+This page will provide details on the various deliverables scheduled to be delivered to TechnoForte, month-wise:
 1. [Feb'19](https://github.com/mosip/mosip/wiki/Feb'19)
 2. Mar'19
 3. Apr'19